 Legio I Minervia

 Legio I Minervia (emblem: Minerva/Gorgon’s Head; birth sign: Aries), named after Roman Emperor Domitian’s (r.
 81-96 CE) favorite deity, was raised in 82 CE for his campaign against the Chatti.
-In 89 CE, I Minervia was one of the legions, along with VI Victrix, X Gemini, and XXII Primigenia, to be sent by Domitian to Moguntiacum (modern Mainz, Germany) to defeat Lucius Antonius Saturninus, the rebellious governor of Upper Germany who had the support of Legios XIV Gemini and XXI Rapax.
+In 89 CE, I Minervia was one of the legions, along with VI Victrix, X Gemina, and XXII Primigenia, to be sent by Domitian to Moguntiacum (modern Mainz, Germany) to defeat Lucius Antonius Saturninus, the rebellious governor of Upper Germany who had the support of Legios XIV Gemina and XXI Rapax.
 As a reward for their bravery, all four received the title Pia Fidelis Domitiana ("Dutiful and Loyal of Domitian"), However, after the assassination of the unpopular emperor, I Minervia would receive a new name: I Minervia Pia Fidelis.
 One significant outcome of the rebellion was that no two legions would share the same fortress again.

 After the emperor’s death, the legion was transferred to a fortress at Bonna (modern-day Bonn, Germany), replacing XXI Rapax, where it would maintain a base until the 4th century CE.
 Stationed briefly in Moesia, the legion fought with Emperor Trajan (r.
 98-117 CE) in the Dacian Wars (101 -106 CE) and in Parthia under Lucius Verus (r.
 161-169 CE).
 There is evidence they fought Marcus Aurelius (r.
 161-180 CE) against the Marcomanni and supported Septimius Severus (r.
 193-211 CE) at the Battle of Lugdunum in 197 CE against Clodius Albinus, usurper and claimant to the throne.
 After the battle, the legion remained at Lugdunum until 211 CE.